mlanza/atomic/README.md

 Atomic is built around [protocols](src/core/protocols).
 Since [they're the centerpiece](https://clojure.org/reference/protocols) of Clojure, they are, by extension, Atomic too.
 They provide the only safe means of [dynamically extending natives and third-party types](./docs/protocols-for-dynamic-extension.md).
 They make [cross-realm operability](./docs/cross-realm-operability.md) possible.
 They also, for the good of the functional paradigm, shift focus to thinking [abstractly about apis and behaviors](./docs/abstraction-thinking.md) over types.

 Since JavaScript currently lacks compound value types such as [records, tuples](https://tc39.es/proposal-record-tuple/) and [temporals](https://github.com/tc39/proposal-temporal), reference types can be used instead.
 Purity is instead maintained as a matter of discipline.
-In Atomic reference types like objects and arrays can be optionally, as a matter of protocol selection, [treated as value types](docs/mutables-for-immutables.md).
+In Atomic reference types like objects, arrays and dates can be optionally, as a matter of protocol selection, [treated as value types](docs/mutables-for-immutables.md).

 Atomic has structures comparable to Clojure's [maps](https://clojuredocs.org/clojure.core/hash-map) and [vectors](https://clojuredocs.org/clojure.core/vector) as well as seamless [Immutable.js](https://immutable-js.com) integration.
 Since objects and arrays are cheap and usually perform well enough, they're to be preferred.
-Plus, due to protocols, if the need arises, one can always drop in a replacement type later with almost no refactoring.
-Mountains are reduced to mole hills!

-As you can see, the [first-class status of protocols](https://github.com/tc39/proposal-first-class-protocols) in the language is long overdue!
+Plus, if the need arises, one can always drop in a replacement type later with almost no refactoring.
+Yet again, protocols reduce mountains to mole hills!
+This is why their [first-class status in the language](https://github.com/tc39/proposal-first-class-protocols) is so sorely overdue!

 ## Premise
 Atomic was born out of the question: